r-Larch/multi-deploy/README.md

 # Multi Deploy

-Host multiple Docker Compose apps on one Ubuntu server with a single Traefik reverse proxy, automatic HTTPS, and hands-free deployments on git pushes (pull-based).
+🚀 **Deploy multiple Docker Compose apps effortlessly on a single Ubuntu server**

+Perfect for rapid prototyping, staging environments, and cost-effective hosting without complex CI/CD infrastructure.
+While designed for experiments and staging, it can be used for production but it's not recommended.

-## Why this repo?
+## Why Multi Deploy?

+**💡 The Problem:** Setting up individual hosting, CI/CD pipelines, and SSL certificates for every experiment or staging app is expensive and time-consuming.
+Why reinvent the wheel every time?

+**✅ The Solution:** One server, one setup, unlimited apps with automatic HTTPS and deployments.

+### Key Benefits

+- **🏗️ Quick Experiments** — Deploy any Docker Compose app in under 5 minutes
+- **💰 Cost Effective** — Host multiple apps on one server instead of paying for separate hosting/serverless
+- **🔒 Automatic HTTPS** — Let's Encrypt certificates managed automatically via Traefik
+- **🔄 Auto-Deploy** — Git-based deployments without webhooks or complex CI/CD
+- **🛠️ Simple Management** — Powerful CLI for app lifecycle and debugging
+- **📦 No Vendor Lock-in** — Standard Docker Compose, runs anywhere

+### Perfect For

+- **Staging environments** for multiple projects
+- **Personal projects** and side experiments
+- **Small team demos** and proof-of-concepts
+- **Development previews** from feature branches
+- **Simple production apps** (where scaling is not needed)

+### How It Works

-- One Traefik instance terminates TLS for all apps
+- **One Traefik instance** handles reverse proxy and SSL for all apps
-- Each app lives in its own git repo and Compose file
+- **Each app** lives in its own Git repo with a standard Docker Compose file
-- No webhooks required: systemd timers poll, build, and restart if there are changes
-- Simple, readable Bash scripts and systemd units
+- **Systemd timers** poll for changes and auto-deploy (no webhooks needed)
+- **Simple CLI** manages everything: create, deploy, debug, monitor

-## Quick start (one-liner installer)
+## 🚀 Quick Start

+### 1. One-Line Setup

-Run on a fresh Ubuntu 22.04+ server as root:
+Run on a fresh Ubuntu 22.04+ server as root, or to update an existing installation:

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/r-Larch/multi-deploy/refs/heads/master/setup.sh)"